 State Shooting Ranges

-The State of Alaska oversees three shooting ranges, each offering a variety of opportunities to the public.
+The Alaska Department of Fish & Game operates three shooting ranges, each offering a variety of opportunities to the public.
 They are located in Anchorage, Fairbanks, and Juneau.

 Anchorage – Rabbit Creek Shooting Park